AGameAnx/Subsystem/README.md

 Subsystem is a mod loader for _Homeworld: Deserts of Kharak_.
 It aims to have a safe, auditable and data-oriented design.

-### Disclaimer

-Subsystem is currently in alpha.
-It may be extremely unstable, and it's not likely to provide useful debugging information.
-Use at your own risk, and please try to dig into logs on your own before reporting crashes or other odd behavior.

 ## Installation

 Place `Subsystem.dll` and `BBI.Unity.Game.dll` in the `Deserts of Kharak/Data/Managed/` folder.